 How many of us are guilty of hanging onto relationships, material possessions, and outdated ways of thinking that drain our energy?
-How many of us believe in the false notion that we won’t be happy if we do let go?
+How many of us believe in the false notion that we won’t be happy if we let go?

 Romantic notions cause us to lament over loss and engage in unhealthy patterns of self-pity and victim mentality.
-This significantly reduces our chances of ever making peace with the past and moving on.
+This significantly reduces our chances of making peace with the past and moving on.

 What many people fail to realize is that the cycle of life, death and transitions is a natural process; every entity that exists must pass through it.
 We see this happen everywhere in nature and in the cosmos.